yipmunallen/third-milestone-project/README.md

 In order for the website to pass testing, the following have been tested both whilst in development and on the live website:

 1. Functionality in line with user stories
-1. Additional functionality required for website building
+1. Additional functionality required for website
 1. Compatibility with multiple devices and browsers

 In addition:

 1. The HTML, CSS, Javascript and Python files have been validated using respective online validators.
-1. Bugs have been listed

 ### User Stories